 New to 3ds Max?
 Luckily, WonderHowTo is chock full of videos on the program.
 In this tutorial, learn how to apply multiple materials to a single object in 3ds Max.

+Eager to get started creating 3D animations in 3ds Max?
+Let this video be your guide.
 Whether you're new to Autodesk's popular 3D modeling program or a seasoned graphic artist just interested in better acquainting yourself with the application, you're sure to be well served by this free video tutorial.
 For more information, including detailed instructions, take a look.
+Animate with drag, follow-through & overlapping action techniques in 3ds Max.

 The technique shown in this 3ds Max tutorial is meant to be a design modeling technique.
 Watch and learn how to model the Beijing Olympic Stadium in 3D Studio Max.